Marketing Cloud, Trailhead...

 In addition to adopting more inclusive hiring practices, businesses also need to think about how they provide training.
 Apprenticeships offering practical on-the-job training, in-house training programmes for non-college educated entry-level employees, and partnerships with external workforce development agencies, all play an important role when building a more diverse workforce.

 Effective existing skills development programmes, like the Siemens Foundation’s Middle-Skill Initiative, work with young adults to close the ‘opportunity gap’ and build careers in the fields of science, technology, engineering and maths (STEM).
-Another organisation, Year Up, provides training, support and meaningful work experience to nearly 4,000 young adults annually, with the aim of helping them fulfill their potential in higher education or kick-start a career.
+Another organization, Year Up, provides training, support and meaningful work experience to nearly 4,000 young adults annually, with the aim of helping them fulfill their potential in higher education or kick-start a career.

 Salesforce’s own Pathfinder training program, developed jointly with Deloitte, aims to equip workers with the technical and business skills needed for careers in the Salesforce ecosystem.